Humboldt-WI/blog/content/research/information_systems_1920/output2.md

 ## Results

 After training we take a look at our results.
 First, we see how the model performed on our prediction task.
+We plot the ROC curve and calculate the AUC to determine how well our model performed on the prediction task.
+We use an AUC score of 0.5 as a naive benchmark, to see if our model is at least better than predicting randomly.
+Recall that the distribution of 1's and 0's is equal, due to our earlier sampling procedure.

 ```